joaoventura/pybridge/README.md

 ## Limitations

-PyBridge uses the Python 3.5 distribution bundled with [Crystax NDK](https://www.crystax.net/).
-The Crystax NDK allows you, in theory, to use or compile any C python module out there.
-Bundle the compiled modules in the python assets folder together with the standard library, import them and you're done.
+PyBridge uses python-for-android to cross-compile Python 3.8 to Android.
+In theory you can use other python-for-android recipes to cross-compile other python libraries such as Numpy.
+Depending on the library, bundle the compiled modules in the python assets folder together with the standard library, import them and you're probably done.

 The performance of the Python interpreter on modern smartphones is more than enough for most use cases, but you should always consider wrapping PyBridge calls in a separate thread so that you do not block